Vegas-Open-Network/.github/profile/README.md

 We develop the code, tools, and docs that keep the network running and growing.

----

-## Mission
-Build a **community-owned network** that connects everyone in Las Vegas, with no contracts,
-no hidden fees, and no barriers.

-## 👁Vision
-A connected city where everyone can access, build, and shape the internet
-as a shared public resource.

----

-## Goals
-- Build and improve core network software.
-- Create tools for node setup and monitoring.
-- Maintain documentation for setup, operations, and governance.
-- Test and deploy new features in the mesh.

----

 ## How to Contribute
 1. Fork the repo you want to work on.
 2. Make changes in a separate branch.